 Teen Drivers in Utah

 Utah teens can obtain a learner’s permit at the age of 15, after passing a written knowledge test.
-Drivers with a learner’s permit can drive only when accompanied by an approved, fully licensed driver in the passenger seat.
+Drivers with a learner’s permit can drive only when accompanied by an approved and fully licensed driver in the passenger seat.
 Drivers meeting this requirement include:

 - Driving instructors